ISPN 2026 Cairo – Join us in Cairo, Egypt from 7-11 October!

 Upcoming events See all

-Annual Conference of the Indian Society for Pediatric Neurosurgery
+77th Annual Meeting of the German Society of Neurosurgery (DGNC)

-Annual Conference of the Indian Society for Pediatric Neurosurgery
+77th Annual Meeting of the German Society of Neurosurgery (DGNC)

 Support ISPN to advance and promote the care of children with neurosurgical conditions.